-The start: On the long whistle, competitors step into the throw zone.
-On the starter's "Take your marks" command, competitors immediately assume the starting position.
+The start: On the first whistle, competitors step into the throw zone.
+At the second whistle, competitors take their positions for the start without undue delay.
+When all competitors have assumed their starting positions, the Starter shall give the command "Take your marks".
 When competitors are stationary, the starter gives the acoustic starting signal.

-Starting position: Competitors stand facing the target, motionless with legs together and arms straight down and beside the body with 1 or 2 hands holding the line.
+Starting position: Competitors stand facing the target, motionless with heels and/or knees together and arms straight down and beside the body with 1 or 2 hands holding the line.